dingxiong/programming-books/cpp-book/src/algorithms/graph/segment_tree.md

 # Segment Tree

+A segment tree is a binary tree data structure used to efficiently answer range queries and perform range updates on an array — such as:

+- Range sum
+- Range minimum/maximum
+- Range gcd, etc.

+It’s designed to balance query speed and update speed, both in O(log N) time.

+## Implementation

 A few conventions to reduce chances of mistakes.

 1. left branch is `[l, m]`, right branch is `[m+1, r]`.
 This avoids the index